top of page

 Clean Water Education

-Saturday, June 25 - 10 am to 3 pm
+Saturday, June 21 - 10 am to 3 pm

-Thanks to the following organizations who have offered their time and information on how we can all be better stewards of our precious water resources:
+Thank you to the following organizations who have offered their time and information on how we can all be better stewards of our precious water resources:

 Lake Country Clean Waters

-seeking to bring people together to protect our Lake Country waterways.
+Lake Country Clean Waters is a coalition of stakeholders seeking to bring people together to protect our Lake Country waterways.

 Lake Pewaukee Sanitary District